-Shear failure usually occurs in form diagonal cracks, and must be checked under ultimate limit state during the structural design of buildings.
+Shear failure usually occurs in the form of diagonal cracks and must be checked under the ultimate limit state during the structural design of buildings.
 In reinforced concrete buildings, shear is resisted using links (stirrups).
 When a design is failing in shear, the following solutions can be adopted;

 (1) Increasing the depth of the beam